 This paper is organized as follows.
-An overview of fundamental video processing issues is given in Section 2.
-Fundamentals of hardware architectures and the key consideration of VLSI architectures for real-time processing are discussed in Section 3 and Section 4, respectively.
-Section 5 and 6 present several design examples and discussion, respectively for programmable and dedicated approaches.
-Finally, Section 7 concludes the paper.
+An overview of fundamental video processing issues and fundamental of hardware architectures are discussed in Section 2 and Section 3, respectively.
+Section 4 and 5 present several design examples and discussion, respectively for programmable and dedicated approaches.
+Finally, Section 6 concludes the paper.